-A six day walk in high Provence from Saint-André-les-Alpes to Gréoux-les-Bains, following the GR4 (except for the first day), through fields of lavender and Roman ruins.
+A six day walk in high Provence from Saint-André-les-Alpes to Gréoux-les-Bains, following the GR4 (except for the first day), surrounded by Roman ruins and fields of lavender.

 Getting to Saint-André-les-Alpes

 From Paris, we took the TGV from the Gare de Lyon to Nice, a journey of six hours.
 After two hours we were at Avignon and the rest of the time was spent getting through Marseille and crawling along the cliffs of the spectacular Cote d’Azur.

 In Nice it was necessary to change to another station a few streets away, to catch the narrow-gauge local train known as la Pigne (the pine-cone), which is not part of the normal French railway system, the SNCF.
 The timetable for la Pigne is here.

 Whilst waiting at the station café, sheltered from the torrential rain, we were presented with a long-stemmed red rose by a socialist candidate for the parliamentary elections next week, the dear man.